From coffee to cocktails, we've done a round-up of our favourite spots to eat and drink in and around Rutherglen. By no means an exhaustive list!

 Lake Moodemere Estate

 Located in Mulwala, a 40-minute drive west from Rutherglen along the Murray Valley Highway, Blacksmith make the best pizza dough going around, with a less-ingredients-is-more approach to toppings (the namesake Blacksmith pizza is our fave).
-The fit-out is beautiful, with a Miami-meets-Mulwala vibe going on, and there’s a tidy list of regional wines (all available by the glass) to wash down that third round of pizza we know you’re going to want to order!
+The fit-out is beautiful, with a Miami-meets-Mulwala vibe going on, and there’s a tidy list of regional wines (all available by the glass) and cocktails to wash down that third round of pizza we know you’re going to want to order!

 Ripe restaurant overlooks the 100-year-old Calliope Vineyard at Buller Wines.
 Chef Gavin Swalwell heads up the kitchen with a contemporary Australian menu including inventive dishes such as Milawa Duck, Stanley blackberries, charred pear, Scion honeycomb and sweet potato.